The Guide

 We could not find publicly accessible IB results data for Wells, Pan-Asia, Canadian IST, Satit Bilingual, Roong Aroon, ASB Green Valley, St Andrews Sukhumvit 107, or D-PREP.
 This covers a fee range from US$5,000 to US$22,000 per year, so it is not exclusively a budget-school phenomenon.

-The question to ask on a visit is straightforward: what were your results last year?
-Any school offering the IB Diploma should be able to tell you the average score, the number of students who sat the exam, and the pass rate.
-If they seem reluctant, that is worth noting.
+Any school offering the IB Diploma should be able to tell a visiting parent the average score, the number of students who sat the exam, and the pass rate.
+Reluctance to share those numbers is itself information.

 FAQs